Alex is a School of Visual Arts graduate with a passion for media, writing and animation. He writes reviews for film, television and games.

 When the mysterious Toy Taker (voiced by Rick Moranis) steals toys from around the world, Rudolph (voiced by Kathleen Barr) and friends must save them before Christmas.

 First off, the title of the movie sounds like a mouthful.
 It is quite reasonable to never judge a book by its cover.
 But with a deep analysis, the subtitle doesn’t seem to contribute much to the story.
 This title acts like the place we deeply remember doesn’t exist and this almost acts like a reimagining.
-In actuality, the island and its concept still does, and the only plot significance it has that it becomes the villain’s target location for the climax.
+In actuality, the island and its concept still do, and the only plot significance it has is that it becomes the villain’s target location for the climax.
 In other words, the title felt like an afterthought.

-Speaking of afterthoughts, the idea of using the Rankin/Bass characters for this sequel were used in the last minute.
+Speaking of afterthoughts, the idea of using the Rankin/Bass characters for this sequel was used at the last minute.
 It is highly evident because there was once a German video cover where Rudolph takes up the focus with his 1998 design.
 If you look behind him, you see Hermy the Elf and the others having their Rankin/Bass designs.
 Not to mention, they put the number 2 in the title to remind its audience that is a sequel.
 In fact, the movie was actually directed and written by the SAME people from the 1998 movie!
 Generally speaking, one of the main issues with the movie is the confusion and lack of continuity.

 As for the actual story, it is nothing too special worth talking about.
 It is your typical saving-the-day story with crime-solving mystery elements thrown in.
 Conceptually speaking, there are moments in the story that don’t sound that bad.
-For starters, it is kind of neat seeing Hermey, Clarice, Yukon, the Bumble and others back after so many years.
+For starters, it is kind of neat seeing Hermey, Clarice, Yukon, the Bumble, and others back after so many years.
 That is because there were absent and never mentioned in the official Rankin/Bass sequels.
 To writer Michael Aschner’s credit, he attempted on expanding the world and giving certain characters, like Clarice, some development.
 However, when it comes to the execution, these attempts come off as unnecessary and the characters’ arcs are easily predictable, which will be discussed soon.
 Like any follow-up, there are many call-backs to the original, but they don’t feel as authentic as the special presented them.
 Heck, GoodTimes Entertainment didn’t even bother consulting Arthur Rankin Jr. and Jules Bass for creative guidance.
 Is it funny?
 Not even close.
 Outside maybe a couple of one-liners and chuckles from Yukon and/or the Bumble, most of the “humor” is poor slapstick with an over-abundance of distracting and stock cartoon sound effects.
-On a flip side, as weak as the plot may be, the movie still has an inoffensive and harmless tone along with a message about children outgrowing toys.
+On the flip side, as weak as the plot may be, the movie still has an inoffensive and harmless tone along with a message about children outgrowing toys.
 The only downside to the tone is that the message is executed much better in other films, including Toy Story.

-With that said, let’s talk about the computer animation.
+With that said, let’s talk about computer animation.
 Despite the fact that the character designs and environment remain true to the source material, they do not translate well into computer animation.
 Even a couple of characters’ designs went through measly changes.
 If you look at the cover, Rudolph looks younger and different than he looked in the original version.
-Same goes with Clarice.
+The same goes for Clarice.
 True, in the Rankin/Bass sequels, Rudolph’s design was different too.
-But to be fair, the original puppets were lost, damaged or auctioned sometime later.
-Most of the characters’ textures look the same whether it is the skin, animals’ fur, clothing and hair.
+But to be fair, the original puppets were lost, damaged, or auctioned sometime later.
+Most of the characters’ textures look the same whether it is the skin, animals’ fur, clothing, or hair.
 They look more like clay than what the puppetry provided.
 The only exclusions are Yukon’s beard and the Bumble’s fur.
 Strangely enough, it follows the recycled character design motif where Santa’s reindeer and elves look the same, except for Comet and the tall elf named Hank obviously.
 Thanks to the poor rendering system, the character animation looks stiff and their facial expressions feel restricted half the time, especially with Hermey.
 It feels like a cutscene to a first-generation video game console whether you would rather play the game instead of watching it.
-Regardless of being a direct-to-video, the quality suffered for being released around the same year as Shrek, Monsters, Inc. and Jimmy Neutron: Boy Genius.
+Regardless of being a direct-to-video, the quality suffered for being released around the same year as Shrek, Monsters, Inc., and Jimmy Neutron: Boy Genius.
 Their animation may have aged, but they still look better than this!

 One aspect of the original that stays faithful is the designs of the Misfit Toys themselves.
-While the familiar ones like, Charlie-in-the-Box or Dolly, resort to cameos, the new toys on the island include: a kite that is afraid of heights, a piggy bank with no coin slot, and a boomerang that doesn’t return.
+While the familiar ones like, Charlie-in-the-Box or Dolly, resort to cameos, the new toys on the island include a kite that is afraid of heights, a piggy bank with no coin slot and a boomerang that doesn’t return.
 Admittedly, that toy alone is genuinely funny as we see the boomerang flying through the scenery during the movie.

 Many of the arctic and tundra landscapes in the North Pole are stale and repetitive.
 Recognizable locations, such as Christmas Town, the workshop, and the Island of Misfit Toys don’t feel as immersive as they once were.
 One of the new locations Castaway Cove could be a hypothetical setting for lost toys being repaired and performing cosmetic surgery.
 On the other hand, it feels like a clone to the Island of Misfit Toys down to where the characters even stated that would find homes for the toys Queen Camilla has raised.
 The only stand-out locations are the Toy Taker’s blimp and Yukon’s Peppermint Mine because they are ambitious set-ups for the climax and action scenes.
 While the “fight” on the blimp is underwhelming, the mine cart chase in the Peppermint Mines does provide some entertainment.
 Again, it feels like playing a video game instead of watching it.